-Chinese hackers still targeting one Indian port, says US cyber-security firm: Bloomberg
+Chinese hackers still targeting one Indian port, says US cyber security firm: Bloomberg

 On Wednesday, Solomon said that it was “not unusual” for countries to use incidents like the Mumbai power outage “as an instrument of national power”, Bloomberg reported.
 “This could be as simple as trying to drive influence operations to be able to signal either to the people or the government that at any given time they have leverage that can be used against them,” he said.

-The Union Ministry of Electronics and Information Technology declined to comment on the matter, when Bloomberg approached it.
+The Union Ministry of Electronics and Information Technology declined to comment on the matter when Bloomberg approached it.

 Meanwhile, Chinese Foreign Ministry spokesperson Wang Wenbin on Wednesday said that rumours had no role in the matter of cyber attacks.
 “Speculation and fabrication have no role to play on the issue of cyber attacks, as it is very difficult to trace the origin of a cyber attack,” he said during a briefing.
 “It is highly irresponsible to accuse a particular party when there is no sufficient evidence around.
 China is firmly opposed to such irresponsible and ill-intentioned practice.”